openharmony/docs/en/application-dev/reference/apis/js-apis-secureElement.md

  openBasicChannel(aid: number[], callback: AsyncCallback\<Channel>): void

-Opens a basic channel.
+Opens a basic channel, as defined in ISO/IEC 7816-4.
 This API uses an asynchronous callback to return the result.
+If the SE cannot provide the basic channel or the application does not have the permission to access the SE, null is returned.

 **System capability**: SystemCapability.Communication.SecureElement